Dd1235/Compute/readme.md

 Right now, its just reviewing and looking into what can be done.

+todo:

-Need to explore how event loops and go routines work.
+- [] Need to explore how event loops and go routines work.
+- [] more on redis queue
+- [] writing benchmarks and metrics